macziatko/OpenDoorProject/README.md

 You can contribute in many ways:

 -   By opening issues to give feedback and share ideas.
--   By fixing typos in documentations
+-   By fixing typos in documentations.
--   By submitting Pull Request (PR) to fix some opened issues
+-   By submitting Pull Request (PR) to fix some opened issues.
 -   If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-(It is considered good practice to open issues before to discuss ideas)
+(It is considered good practice to open issues before to discuss ideas).

 Don't forget to give the project a star!
 Thanks again!

 #### To submit a contribution using a Pull Request:

 1. [Fork](https://github.com/sa1987/OpenDoorProject/fork) the repository and make your changes in a new branch specific to the PR.
-It is ok to edit a file in this repository using the `Edit` button on Github if the change is simple enough.
+It is ok to edit a file in this repository using the `Edit` button on GitHub if the change is simple enough.

 <!--- 2.
 For significant changes (e.g not required for fixing typos), ensure that you have signed the [individual](https://www.rstudio.com/wp-content/uploads/2014/06/rstudioindividualcontributoragreement.pdf) or [corporate](https://www.rstudio.com/wp-content/uploads/2014/06/rstudiocorporatecontributoragreement.pdf) contributor agreement as appropriate.
 You can send the signed copy to <contribute@rstudio.com>. ---->

-2. Submit the [pull request](https://help.github.com/articles/using-pull-requests).
+2. Submit the [Pull Request](https://help.github.com/articles/using-pull-requests).
 It is ok to submit as draft if you are still working on it but would like some feedback from us.
-It always good to share in the open that you are working on it.
+It is always good to share in the open that you are working on it.

 We'll try to be as responsive as possible in reviewing and accepting pull requests.
 Appreciate your contributions very much!